 Since starting this blog in 2014, I’ve found that writing has enabled me to work through some of the challenging aspects of parenthood: the loss of one’s former identity, the sleep deprivation, the endless worries and what-ifs that go along with raising little extensions of ourselves.
 I hope that if you’re reading this, you might see some of your own parenting experiences reflected and know that you’re not alone.

 Having lost my mom to breast cancer before my children were born, I’ve felt her absence at every turn of my own motherhood journey.
+In 2017, I joined the board of ABCD: After Breast Cancer Diagnosis, a wonderful organization that provides personalized emotional support to anyone affected by breast cancer – patients, family members, and friends.
+Being able to help others on this journey has been healing, but bittersweet.
 I wanted more than anything for my mom to be here for her grandchildren, to be able to turn to her for the sage advice and upbeat perspective she always offered when I was growing up.
 She was my closest confidante, someone to whom I could bare my soul knowing she’d understand without question or judgment.
 More than anything, I miss our conversations, both the depth and the hilarity of the subject matter we could share with each other.

 My mom was an amazing writer, and I feel more connected to her when I express my thoughts this way, too.
 After her death in 2004, I decided to write her a letter each year to update her on what she had missed, and to reflect on how I’ve grown and changed.
 I’d love to turn these letters into a book someday…but in the meantime, you can check out some of my published work here.